cyberchitta/llm-context.py/.llm-context/tech-summary.md

 Key architectural decisions:
 1. Modular design: The project is structured into separate modules (e.g., file_selector, context_generator, template_processor) to promote separation of concerns and maintainability.

-2. Configuration management: A ConfigManager class handles both project-wide and user-specific configurations, supporting flexible customization.
+2. Configuration management: A ProjectSettings class handles both project-wide and user-specific configurations, supporting flexible customization.

 3. Template-based output: Jinja2 templating is used for formatting output, allowing for easy customization of the generated context.